 25 Must-Know macOS Tips for Beginner, Intermediate and Advanced Mac Users

-For this guide and accompanying YouTube video, we asked MacRumors readers on Twitter and YouTube for their favorite, most useful macOS tips, which we've compiled below.
-Some of these are more basic and will work for all users, while others are a bit more advanced.
+For this guide and accompanying YouTube video, we asked MacRumors readers on Twitter and YouTube for their most useful macOS tips, which we've compiled below.
+Some of these are more basic and will work for all users, while others are a bit more advanced for those who are looking for a deeper dive into macOS.
 Check out our video to see them in action, or read through the guide for a quick overview.

 Desktop and App Management